kamilburda/batcher/docs/sections/Usage.md

 #### Display dialog for quick export

 If checked, dialogs for quick variants of Export Images and Export Layers will be displayed.

+#### Use a minimum number of decimal places

+If checked, all decimal numeric arguments in actions and conditions will have a fixed minimum number of decimal places, which you can adjust via `Minimum decimal places`.
+This allows you to increase numeric precision if the default is too low.